lmntal/zx-lmn-converter/README.md

 # ZX <-> LMNtal Converter

-A Java tool for creating ZX-calculus diagrams and converting them to LMNtal code.
+A Java tool for creating ZX-calculus diagrams and rules and converting them to LMNtal code.

 ![example](zx<->lmn.png)